LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 print('User: ', os.getenv('USERNAME')) # Return your System USERNAME configuration.
 ```

-The following example shows how to use get configurations from a ```.env``` file to get the RDP APIs Auth service endpoint and user's RDP credential.
+The next example code shows how to use get configurations from a ```.env``` file to get the RDP APIs Auth service endpoint and user's RDP credentials.

 ```
 # Get RDP Token service information from Environment Variables